The Ultimate Guide to Siquijor

 Tubod Marine Sanctuary

 As this is a Marine Reserve there is a booth with a changing room to collect a 50php fee for each person wishing to snorkel.
 The coral and fish here were amazing once you snorkel out past the sea grass, it is an underwater paradise.
-You can also stay on the beach for the whole day if you wish and it was our favourite beach on the island.
+You can also stay on the beach for the whole day if you wish and it is our favourite beach on the island.

-We did visit Salagdoong Beach as it’s featured on many instagram accounts and blogs due to the diving boards here.
+We did visit Salagdoong Beach as it’s featured on many Instagram accounts and blogs due to the diving boards here.
 It takes quite some time to get here from San Juan and we didn’t think it lived up to the hype.
 There is a small beach where you can snorkel, but you can’t use the tables unless you pay for them for the day and they charge to park your scooter.

-Where to stay in Siquijor
+Where to Stay in Siquijor

-Where to eat in Siquijor
+Where to Eat in Siquijor

-Roch Cuisine – our favourite place to eat is located on the road side just outside of San Juan heading north.
+Roch Cuisine – our favourite place to eat is located on the roadside just outside of San Juan heading north.
 It is the perfect sunset spot for a beer and some local fresh street food made by the ladies who live across the street.
-Arrive early though, (think 5.30pm) when it’s gone, it’s gone!
+Arrive early though, (think 5.30 pm) when it’s gone, it’s gone!
 Do not miss the Mango Cake, it’s so delicious.
 Just read the reviews to know why you need to visit here.

 Marco Polo – Sit in cute wooden cabanas eating fantastic and great value pizzas overlooking the ocean.

-Getting to Siquijor
+How to Get to Siquijor

-How long to spend in Siquijor
+How Long to Spend in Siquijor

 We spent 3 nights in Siquijor which was a great amount of time to see everything we needed to see.